Aadhi-N/vacationcity-v2/README.md

 ## Note on source code

-The code is currently being refactored, so running the project locally will work but not as expected.
-Link to original source code at time of deployment: [https://github.com/Aadhi-N/vacationcity](https://github.com/Aadhi-N/vacationcity).
+The code is currently being refactored, so running the project locally will work, but not as expected.

+**Link to original source code at time of deployment: [https://github.com/Aadhi-N/vacationcity](https://github.com/Aadhi-N/vacationcity).**

 #### Run project locally: